 The 2 CFR 200 requires an after the fact confirmation of effort so that costs distributed represent actual costs.
 Rate of Effort (ROE) reports are to be completed by all non-student employees whose salary is charged, in whole or in part, to a grant or is used to meet cost sharing or matching requirement on a grant, according to the 2 CFR 200 §200.306.

 Rate of Effort Reports are to be done at the end of each semester and are to account for 100% of the employee's time.
 The report is certified by the employee.
-The report is due to SPA immediately following the end of the semester.
+The report is due to SPARC immediately following the end of the semester.

 These reports are viewed regularly by the auditors who may discuss indicated effort with individual faculty members.